 The original miniature, about 19 x 15 centimeters in size, looked like this (in exact size relation to the colored picture above):

-In March 2009 I realized that the portrait is an enlargement, a discovery which can be attested by several colleague musicologists.
-On 29 June 2010 I visited Mozart's birthplace and examined the Lange portrait which at that time had been taken from the exhibition to be scrutinized by the museum staff.
+In March 2009, I realized that the portrait is an enlargement, a discovery whose date can be attested by several colleague musicologists.
+On 29 June 2010, I visited Mozart's birthplace and examined the Lange portrait which at that time had been taken from the exhibition to be scrutinized by the museum staff.
 I told Dr. Großpietsch and Dr. Ramsauer about my hypothesis and had to realize (because the Mozarteum is a museum like no other) that there is no scholarly documentation on the 1963 restoration of the painting and the Mozarteum had never X-rayed the portrait.
 The restoration, of course, has rendered the visible distinction between the original minature and the enlargement almost imperceptible.
 Not only was the gaping horizontal crack, which is visible on old photographs, filled with putty, the edge of the brown paint at the lower end of the painted area on Mozart's chest was also horizontally adjusted, as if to hide the tilted original miniature:

 Lange's portrait of Mozart before and after the restoration (which, according to a personal communication by Dr. Ramsauer, was done in 1963)